MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/Operations_Manual/frinx-features.rst

 odlFeaturesBoot=odl-restconf,odl-netconf-connector-all

-For a list of available features, first start FRINX ODL (\ `see our guide <running-frinx-odl-after-activation>`_\ ) and enter the following command within the karaf terminal:
+For a list of available features, first start FRINX ODL :doc:`see our guide <running-frinx-odl-after-activation>` and enter the following command within the karaf terminal:

 .. code-block:: guess